SCRIPT69/hitmans-role-generator/README.md

 - **🎯 Hitman**
   Assigned as a hitman whose mission is to eliminate a specific player.
-  The Hitman’s task is direct: _“Eliminate player X. Don’t ask unnecessary questions.”_

 - **🏃🏻‍️ Survivor**
-  The Survivor’s goal is pure survival: _“Survive at any cost.”_
-  They receive information about who is hunting them, so they can avoid danger.
+  The Survivor’s goal is pure survival: _“Survive at any cost.”_, receive information about who is hunting them.

 - **🛡️ Bodyguard**
-  Protects another player instead of killing.
   The Bodyguard’s mission is to safeguard their assigned target.
   This role has special rules to avoid dangerous or prohibited targets.

 - **💩 Civilian**
-  The “ordinary” role with no special offensive or defensive abilities.
   The goal is simply to survive.

 - **💀 Juggernaut**